datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Collapsing Variables for Boston University State Gun Law Data

 The state gun law data tracked back to 1991 and included 134 gun law variables.
-First, the data was filtered to include only the 1999-2016 timeframe covered by the CDC data.
+First, the data was filtered to include only the 1999-2016 time frame covered by the CDC data.
 Second, and much more complicated, a law category data table was created with specific laws grouped into broader categories reducing the number of gun law variables from 134 to 14.
 The additional source state law code file facilitated this process, providing the category names and the related variables for the required mutate sequence.
 The original disaggregated file was retained for potential use at the machine learning phase of the capstone project.

 ### State Region and Subregion Census Data